mapassos/kaggle-machine-learning/README.md

-# Machine-Learning
+# Training models using Machine Learning with data from Kaggle

-Alguns notebooks com modelagem usando machine learning
+This repository is a collection of Jupyter notebooks used to train machine learning models using datasets from [Kaggle](https://www.kaggle.com/)